 The First National Bank Of Washington

-The First National Bank Of Washington in Kansas printed $305,450 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1883 and stopped printing money in 1935, which equals a 53 year printing period.
+The First National Bank Of Washington in Pennsylvania printed $6,712,850 dollars worth of national currency.
+Once a bank issues that much money there really isn’t much room for rare issues.
+However, there are certainly exceptions to every rule.
+This national bank opened in 1864 and stopped printing money in 1927, which equals a 64 year printing period.
 That is considering a long operation period for a national bank.
-During its life, The First National Bank Of Washington issued 7 different types and denominations of national currency.
+During its life, The First National Bank Of Washington issued 20 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
 For the record, The First National Bank Of Washington was located in Washington County.
-It was assigned charter number 2912.
+It was assigned charter number 586.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Washington printed 235 sheets of $10 1882 brown back national bank notes.
-Very few national banks issued such a small number of 1882 brown backs.
+The First National Bank Of Washington also printed 7,780 sheets of $10 1882 brown back national bank notes.
+A print range between 5,000 and 10,000 suggests that there should be at least a couple of notes known to exist.
 There were three $10 bills printed on a single sheet of 1882 brown backs.
 The design of the bill is similar to all earlier ten dollar national bank notes.
 The nickname comes from the fact that these bills have a brown seal and brown overprint.
 Despite saying series of 1882, these were actually printed by some banks up until 1908.
 The date you see in cursive relates to when the bank first started issuing brown back notes.

 Series of 1882 $10 Brown Back